Deuchnord/conky/README.md

 The configuration is split in two parts:

 - the main, default one, which needs (almost) no configuration,
-- the facultative one, which needs some configuration.
+- the facultative ones, which need to install software and/or some configuration.

 ### Main default configuration